-Summary of Hazards and Hazardous Materials Impacts in the PEIR building materials, and naturally occurring asbestos in rock and soil.
+Summary of Hazards and Hazardous Materials Impacts in the PEIR

+Impacts related to hazards and hazardous materials were evaluated in the PEIR initial study Section 12, Hazards.
+The PEIR initial study described historic and existing uses of hazardous materials, hazardous building materials, and naturally occurring asbestos in rock and soil.
 The PEIR initial study summarized permitted users of hazardous materials, including City College, Muni, and other facilities known to have had leaking underground storage tanks.
 The PEIR initial study described plan impacts related to creating a public health hazard; the use, production, or disposal of hazardous materials; interference with emergency response or evacuation plans; and creating fire hazards.
 Potential sources of hazards included potential exposure to hazardous building materials during demolition and the release of naturally occurring asbestos during earthwork.
 The PEIR initial study discussed the procedures by which the potential for hazardous materials to be present in the soil and groundwater at the site would be evaluated and managed in compliance with existing laws and regulations.
 With regard to emergency response plans and fire hazards, the PEIR initial study determined that impacts associated with emergency access would be less than significant through compliance with the building and fire codes and review by the fire department and department of building inspection.